charguer/aosoa-demo/README.md

 # Interpretation

-The first scenario, namely `populate`, is favorable to the "array of structure" (SoA) representation.
+The first scenario, namely `populate`, is favorable to the "array of structures" (AoS) representation.
 Indeed, with this representation, all updates are performed at consecutive memory locations.

-The second scenario, namely `updates`, is favorable to the "structure of array" (AoS) representation.
+The second scenario, namely `updates`, is favorable to the "structure of arrays" (SoA) representation.
 Indeed, with this representation, SIMD optimizations are possible, processing batches of up to 16 particles at once on a hardware with 512-bit registers.
 Even processing batches 4 particles lead to significant speedups.